September 30th, 2021 | How Setting a Company Has Changed My Life, Personal-Development Wise.

 The more I used to pretend that everything was ok with my life and the less I used to share about my needs, the more I was falling down the rabbit hole.
 And, these mistakes didn’t end in my teenage years.
 Even as a 30-year-old grad school student, I still used to make assumptions about what people know about me and what is or isn’t obvious.

 Now I have a company, I don’t make any assumptions anymore—I just say what I have on my mind.
 And it has nothing to do with the “life is short” philosophy.
 I just know that people are not mind-readers and that the more precise information you give about what you need, the more likely you are to get precisely what you want.

-I think that looking back, searching for clients for my products and services taught me how to communicate precisely.
-After all, you need to figure out what others need at the moment, find your potential clients, and explain to them how your solution solves their problem.
+I think that looking back, and searching for clients for my products and services taught me how to communicate precisely.
+After all, you need to figure out what others need at the moment, find your potential clients, and explain to them how your solution solves their problems.

 Becoming a Practical Person.